 It is our approach to see and hear you on your terms, as a person.

 It is important to us that you feel comfortable and understood.
 So no matter what age, cultural, ethnic, linguistic or religious background you have, and regardless of sexual orientation or gender expression, we strive to respect that difference.

 It is important in legal matters to make sure your voice is heard.
 We need accurate instructions from you to prepare a Will or help you plan your Estate.

-We can help you arrange an interpreter when you call to make an appointment – just talk to one of our experienced and friendly legal support staff.
+If English is not your preferred language, we can help you arrange an interpreter when you call to make an appointment.
+Just talk to one of our experienced and friendly legal support staff when you call.